ME-ICA/tedana/docs/multi-echo.rst

 For optimally combined: Rather than analyzing single-echo time series separately, we can combine them into a "optimally combined time series".
-For more information on this combination, see :ref:`approach`.
+For more information on this combination, see `processing pipeline details`_.
 Optimally combined data exhibits higher SNR and improves statistical power of analyses in regions traditionally affected by drop-out.